scientific-python/specs/purpose-and-process/index.md

 ## Propose

-Anyone can propose a SPEC by posting a new discussion topic Before a proposed SPEC can be accepted, it must be discussed as a [`SPECs/Ideas` Discourse topic](https://discuss.scientific-python.org/c/specs/ideas/9).
+Before a proposed SPEC can be accepted, it must be discussed as a [`SPECs/Ideas` Discourse topic](https://discuss.scientific-python.org/c/specs/ideas/9).
 Often, proposals are driven by contributors and maintainers of Core Projects or